 Hiring Your First Employee

 Are you ready to hire your first employee?
 This important milestone requires a lot of thought and preparation.
-If you are in a situation where your business needs additional help, you’re feeling overwhelmed as a business owner, or feel like your business is in need of new fresh ideas, hiring an employee may be the best solution.
+If you are in a situation where your business needs additional help, you’re feeling overwhelmed as a business owner, or you feel like your business is in need of fresh ideas, hiring an employee may be the best solution.

 Before taking further steps, define exactly what you are looking for.
 Determine the type of employee you would like (part-time or full-time) and what you can budget for the employee.
-Remember that salary is not the only expense of having employees - benefits, taxes and insurance are other considerations.
+Remember that salary is not the only expense of having employees - benefits, taxes, and insurance are other considerations.

 Once you’ve determined what you’re looking for, you’re ready to start taking steps to hire your first employee.